numgeom/dockerfiles/fenics-notebook/README.md

     'jupyter-notebook --no-browser --ip=0.0.0.0 --port 8088'
 ```

-Your version os Windows does not support Docker, you may need to [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.
-After you have installed Docker Toolbox, start it and run the following command in a Docker Toolbox terminal in the directory where you will store the Notebooks:
+If your version of Windows does not support Docker, you may need to [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.
+After you have installed Docker Toolbox, start it and run the following command in a Docker Toolbox terminal in a work directory where you will start the Notebooks:
 ```
      docker run --rm -w /home/numgeom/shared -v $(pwd):/home/numgeom/shared -d -p \
     $(docker-machine ip $(docker-machine active)):8088:8088 numgeom/fenics-notebook \